-Tony Khan recently touted a Toronto Star article that went viral because of a quote from a WWE representative.
+Tony Khan recently touted Toronto Star article that went viral because of a quote from WWE representative.
 The story was supposed to be about AEW challenging Vince McMahon’s wrestling empire.
 The discourse that followed was all about what WWE had to say.

 After a mostly positive take on AEW, a quote from a WWE official was included.
 AEW was derided for “gory self-mutilation” in a narrative that echoed Vince McMahon’s famous letter to Ted Turner about the practice of blading in WCW.
 AEW’s broadcast partner, WarnerMedia, was not pleased.